| Size matters on a bicycle. Although you can probably ride almost any size

 comfortable selecting one that’s designed for riders of approximately your

+size.
 Some bike shops have special devices for sizing a bike to the customer’s

 physique.
 Although it’s best to use those devices, when available, under